In Compare To Or In Comparison To

 As a general rule, stick to "in comparison to" or "compared to" when making comparisons in formal writing.
 Avoid using "in compare to," as it is not considered standard English.
 In informal settings, you might have more leeway, but it's still best to use the correct phrases to maintain clarity and avoid confusion.

 Consider the context and audience when making your choice.
-If you're writing a formal report or academic paper, "in comparison to" might be the more appropriate option, as it suggests a more thorough and detailed evaluation.
+Because of that, if you're writing a formal report or academic paper, "in comparison to" might be the more appropriate option, as it suggests a more thorough and detailed evaluation.
 If you're writing a blog post or giving a presentation, "compared to" might be sufficient, as it is more concise and direct.

 Understand the Nuances